Trekking Ushuaia: A Guide to Hiking in Ushuaia

 The Martial Glacier hike is 7 kilometers outside of downtown Ushuaia.

-A lot of people suggest walking to the trailhead if you’re on a tight budget, but the road to reach the trailhead is 7 kilometers of straight uphill.
+A lot of people suggest walking to the trailhead if you’re on a tight budget, but the road to reach the trailhead is 7 kilometers and straight uphill.

 Thankfully, all of that effort is not in vain as this hike offers an incredible panoramic view of Ushuaia and The Beagle Channel.

-Keep in mind that being so high up and exposed, this might not be the best trail for extremely windy days (of which there are plenty).
+At the top you’ll be exposed to the elements, this might not be the best trail for extremely windy days (of which there are plenty).
+Bring layers and a rain jacket.

 A green lagoon in the snowy mountains